Murtaza Bhutto

 He returned to Pakistan in 1993 and was arrested for terrorism on the orders of his sister, then-Prime Minister Benazir Bhutto.
 Released on bail, Murtaza successfully contested elections to the Sindh Provincial Assembly, becoming a vocal critic of Benazir and her husband Asif Ali Zardari.
 After increasing tensions between the two, he was shot dead along with six associates in a police encounter near his home in Karachi on 20 September 1996.
-Benazir's government was dismissed a month later by President Farooq Leghari primarily citing Murtaza's death and corruption.
+Benazir's government was dismissed a month later by President Farooq Leghari, primarily citing Murtaza's death and corruption.
 Zardari was arrested and indicted for Murtaza's murder, but acquitted in 2008.
 Murtaza's own faction of his father's Pakistan People's Party–Shaheed Bhutto, remains active in politics.

-Biography

 Early life and education

 Born into the Bhutto family in Karachi on 18 September 1954, to Zulfiqar Ali Bhutto and Nusrat Bhutto, he received his early education at St. Mary's Academy.
-He was born in a Satti Rajput Bhutto family, and has three siblings: Benazir, Shahnawaz and Sanam.
+He was born in a Sindhi Rajput Bhutto family, and has three siblings: Benazir, Shahnawaz and Sanam.
 He later passed his 'O' levels from the Karachi Grammar School in 1971.
 In 1972, Murtaza went off to Harvard University where he took his bachelor's degree.
 For a period of time, he was the roommate of Texas gubernatorial candidate and former mayor of Houston, Bill White.
 In 1976, Bhutto graduated with his thesis entitled "Modicum of Harmony".
 His thesis dealt with the spread of nuclear weapons in general, and the implications of India's nuclear weapons on Pakistan in particular.
 Murtaza went on to attend Christ Church Oxford, his father's alma mater, for a three-year Master of Letters (MLitt) degree course.
 Bhutto submitted his master thesis, containing a vast argumentative work on Nuclear strategic studies, where he advocated for Pakistan's right to develop its nuclear deterrence programme to counter Indian nuclear programme.
-While in Europe studying for his PhD studies, his sister, Benazir Bhutto, had notified Murtaza Bhutto about the coup d'état led by General Zia-ul-Haq.
-Murtaza, along with his siblings, returned to Pakistan immediately.
-However, Zulfikar Ali Bhutto advised his children to leave the country in the shortest time possible.
-Murtaza was on the verge of rushing home when he received a message from his father asking him to remain abroad where he could mobilise an international campaign for his release.